You’ve seen the ads and infomercials.

 Teas are also a rich source of tannins that can interfere with iron absorption.
 If you have low iron levels, drinking too much tea may exacerbate your condition.

 That being said, those are the side effects of drinking too much tea.

-On the other side of the coin, countless studies have also proved the benefits of drinking tea help reduce risks of heart attack and stroke, supporting weight loss, protecting your bones, and boosting your immune system.
+On the other side of the coin, countless studies have also proved the benefits of drinking tea help reduce the risks of heart attack and stroke, support weight loss, protect your bones, and boost your immune system.

 The question is, “How much is too much?”